Frequently Asked Questions

 But at a “timing point” the driver should not depart before the timetabled time, although of course the bus could be running late.

-How do I get the bus to stop?
+How do I get the bus to stop whilst I am waiting at the bus stop?

 If you are waiting at the bus stop, and see your bus coming, the accepted way to get the bus to stop is to put out your arm clearly and in plenty of time so that the driver can stop safely.

-If you are travelling on the bus, you should alert the driver that your stop is approaching by ringing the bell shortly before the bus reaches the stop.
+If you are travelling on the bus, you should alert the driver that your stop is approaching by ringing the bell (generally located on a metal post as a red push button with the word stop on it), shortly before the bus reaches the stop.

 Am I allowed to smoke on the bus?